afrechtoasta/myPortfolio/manual_assessment_memo.md

 Though the manual is good, there are a few weaknesses.
 Throughout the manual, in certain subsections, the phrase “select products only” is used without clarifying what the ‘select products’ are or how users can find if they have a ‘select product’.
 Certain instructions are given without clarification on how to access them or use them.
 For example, under Restoring and recovery methods, page 64, “1.
 Run a Microsoft System Restore”.
 The user is informed on what Microsoft System Restore is, but not how to access it or how to run the restore themselves.

 My recommendations:
-- Clarification on what models certain details in the manual apply to, and what models they don’t.
+- Clarification on what computer models certain procedures in the manual apply to, and what models they don’t.
-- Clarification on how to perform certain tasks within instructions of subsections
+- Clarification on how to perform certain tasks within procedure subsections.

 AI Check: I used Grammarly to improve my assignment.